-Enter the body scan, a meditative practice that involves mindfully scanning your body for sensations of pain, tension, or anything out of the ordinary.
+The body scan is a mindfulness meditation practice involving scanning your body for pain, tension, or anything out of the ordinary.
 It can help you feel more connected to your physical and emotional self.

 With the body scan method, you can become more mindful of your bodily sensations.
-This knowledge can make it easier to address what’s wrong, leading to improved wellness in body and mind.
+This knowledge can then make it easier to address what’s wrong physically and emotionally, leading to improved wellness in body and mind.

 Experts have found evidence to suggest meditation can promote physical and emotional wellness in multiple ways, such as: